John Owen Dominis

-John Owen Dominis (March 10, 1832 – August 23, 1891) was prince consort of the Kingdom of Hawaiʻi as the husband of Queen Liliʻuokalani from January 29, 1891, until his death that year.
+John Owen Dominis (March 10, 1832 – August 27, 1891) was prince consort of the Kingdom of Hawaiʻi as the husband of Queen Liliʻuokalani from January 29, 1891, until his death that year.
+He was the kingdom’s last and only male consort.

 Family

 His father was a sea captain named John Dominis (1796–1846) who came to America in 1819 from Trieste during the Napoleonic Wars.
 He was often called Italian from then a family of Venetian Conti Palatini de Dominis de Arba (Count Palatines of Rab), that had its origins in the island of Rab, in Dalmatia.
 His mother, Mary Jones, was an American of English descent.
 Working for Josiah Marshall of Boston, Massachusetts, Captain Dominis sailed from North America across the Pacific, often stopping in Hawaii.
 One of his ships used on the trading voyages was called "Owhyhee" (an older transcription of 'O Hawai'i).
 The captain married Mary Lambert Jones (1803–1889), daughter of Owen Jones and Elizabeth Lambert, on October 9, 1821, and had two daughters, Mary Elizabeth (1825–1838) and Frances Ann Dominis (1829–1842).
 About 1831, they moved to Schenectady, New York, and son John Owen Dominis was born on March 10, 1832.